Tenth Acre Farm is named after my first micro-farm in the suburbs of Cincinnati, Ohio. The size of the property was one-tenth of an acre (0.10-acre)!

 At the same time, I realized that permaculture design was essential to my success, and I wanted to share actionable, easy ways for others to apply permaculture to their gardens and landscapes.

 Recently, I moved to three acres, which feels like a lot of space!
 However, I still think of myself as a micro-farmer because most of the land is wooded hillside, not suitable for food production.
 I’ll still be growing food in smaller, concentrated areas.
 My newest, biggest gardening challenge is deer.
+I’m excited to share my progress and lessons learned along the way.

 Thanks for following along!